roxanalemus/rxTracker/README.md

 # rxTracker

-Keep track of the time you are prescribed to takr you medication and when you take them.
+Keep track of the time you are prescribed to take your medication and when you take them.

 <img src="public/images/rxTracker.png" width="100%">